openpnp/openpnp/DetectCircularSymmetry.md

 **Vision Diameter**: Must be set to the physical diameter of the feature you want to detect.
 Typically, a feature at the very point of the nozzle tip.
 Either the outer diameter or the air bore.

-Measuring the **Vision Diameter** using the camera and relative DRO mode:
+Measuring the **Vision Diameter** using the camera and relative DRO mode (see also the animation below):

 1. Center the nozzle tip.
 1. Zoom the Camera View using scroll-mouse.